 Referring to the memory of Giedroyets and Kuron, the seminar delegates noted their amazing similarity: both loved Ukrainians, both were patriots of both Poland and Ukraine, and both were alien to manifestations of chauvinism and radicalism.
 Allow me, but heart-to-heart talks with neo-Banderists, joint prayers at the graves of Ukrainian nationalists who are guilty of the death of so many of their compatriots, incessant attempts to elect the most unbridled nationalist parties of Western Ukraine as allies and the lack of desire for real, and not declarative cooperation with the Russian world, which this, if not chauvinism and radicalism?

 And is it not chauvinism and radicalism that is not chauvinism and radicalism to ignore the fact that once in Western Ukraine the population kept to Russian life and the Russian spirit, bequeathed to them by their ancestors, but was destroyed and crushed by Austria-Hungary not without the help of the Poles?
-Gedroits, like Kuron, completely lost his historical memory.
-They were ready to fraternize with the Ukrainian public, the same one that was running errands for the Austrian gendarmes, helping to escort their remaining Russian compatriots to Talerhof and Terezin, but would never agree to the recognition of the Russian history of Chervonnaya Rus (Western Ukraine).
+Gedroits, like Kuron, is completely off historical memory.
+They were ready to fraternize with the Ukrainian public, the same one that was on errands with the Austrian gendarmes, helping to escort their remaining Russian compatriots to Talerhof and Terezin, but they would never agree to the recognition of the Russian history of Chervonnaya Rus (Western Ukraine).
 Is this not chauvinism and radicalism?
 The fact that Gedroits did not shout openly nationalist slogans does not mean that they did not impress him.

 For the sake of geopolitical benefits, Gedroits was ready to repent of the violence of the Poles against the Ukrainians, but no one remembers that he also persistently repented of the violence of the Poles against the Great Russian population.
 It wasn't included in his calculations.